A polling station is the building used for people to go and vote in person.

-You can see a map of your polling station location by entering your address at My Neighbourhood .Alternatively, call us on 0117 922 3400.
+You can see a map of your polling station location by entering your address at My Neighbourhood.

 If you’ve recently been married you can still vote using your maiden name on the poll card for this election.
 You'll then need to register to vote with your new name.

-Taking your poll card with you when you vote makes it easier and quicker for polling staff to find you on the electoral register, but it isn't essential to take it with you.
+Taking your poll card with you when you vote makes it easier and quicker for polling staff to find you on the electoral register.

 Polling station information